jnozzi/cocoadev.com/markdown/AndAndOrEvaluationOrder.md

 ----

-On GCC v3.3 it appears the evaluation **does** stop on A being true; and A is evaluated before B. However, I would strongly advise against making your code rely on these two "facts." -- General/RyanBates
+On GCC v3.3 it appears the evaluation **does** stop on A being true; and A is evaluated before B. However, I would strongly advise against making your code rely on these two "facts." -- RyanBates

 For sure -- I wasn't going to **rely** on any specific behavior from GCC; this was an optimization question.
 Meaning, should I have two separate ifs, if one of the conditions is almost always true and the other takes a long time to evaluate.
 A little bit of lazy evaluation could really speed things up for me.

 *My apologies for the wrong advice.
 I don't know what I was thinking when I posted the above.
-Those below are right, it is guaranteed to always work this way. -- General/RyanBates*
+Those below are right, it is guaranteed to always work this way. -- RyanBates*

 ----